-Because of citizen pressure, Ohio lawmakers shelved HJR6 − a lame-duck proposal that aimed to make it harder to amend the Ohio Constitution.
+Thanks to work from 170 groups and citizen pressure last year, we were able to defeat HJR6 − a lame-duck proposal that aimed to make it harder for citizens to amend the Ohio Constitution.
 GOP Rep. Brian Stewart pushed lawmakers to ask voters whether the state should increase the ballot threshold for amending the constitution from a simple majority to 60%.

 Please visit our action page to write your legislators today!